davidsky900/SelfDrivingCar-SteeringAnglePredict/README.md

 ### Simulation
 In the submitted video, the vehicle did not pop up onto ledges or roll over any sufaces that would otherwise be considered unsafe.

+### Disclaimer
+The project is part of study of the Nano-degree of Udacity "Self-Driving Car Engineer".
+The learning material and the data is provided by Udacity, and the key implementation of the project is carried out by Yi Chen.